v-venes/BikutaDesu/README.md

 ﻿# Hi, welcome to my GitHub 👋
-My name is Victor, I'm graduating in Systems Analisys and Development at Fatec Zona Leste and working as NodeJS Junior developer at GrooveTech 😊
+My name is Victor, I'm graduating in Systems Analisys and Development at Fatec Zona Leste and working as NodeJS Junior developer 😊

 ### **Some of my stats** :point_down: